miniozoid3/RobloxCrossServerPlayers/README.md

 2. **Edit the Script:**
    - Open the Roblox game in Studio.
    - Find the script in `ServerScriptService`.
-   - Stick your IP in there.
+   - Stick your IP and Port in there.
 Good luck!
+   - Default Port is 5000

 3. **Max Server Size: 1:**
    - Go to the Roblox website, configure your place, and set the max server size to 1.
 This is where the magic happens... hopefully.